PerseverantDT/origins-datapacking/Soul Shielder/README.md

 ### Magic Body

-Your body is made completely out of magic, making you extremely resilient against physical attacks.
-However, magic attacks deal significantly more damage against you.
-Moreover, your body only restores its strength after not getting disrupted for a while.
+Your body is made completely out of magic, making you extremely resilient against magical attacks.
+However, physical attacks heavily disrupt your form, making you much more vulnerable to them.
+Additionally, your body only restores itself after not getting damaged for a while.

-- Take 40% less physical damage
+- Take 80% more physical damage
-- Take 100% more magical damage
+- Take 30% less magical damage
 - Lose hunger 50% slower
 - Cannot regenerate from saturation
 - +0.5 HP per second